VysotskiVadim/VysotskiVadim.blog/_posts/2019-11-04-generic-programming-part-2-implementation-overview.markdown

 ![Types of Asteraceae](https://media.githubusercontent.com/media/VysotskiVadim/VysotskiVadim.github.io/a9ae80c482ebd479ccbc702e9a8ac3d67b369ecb/assets/Asteracea_poster_3_part_2.jpg){: style="width:100%"}

-During my career I've been working with different strongly typed languages that support generic programming.
+During my career, I've been working with different strongly typed languages that support generic programming.
-They faced the same set of challenges but solved it in different time using different methods with different pros and cons.
+They faced the same set of challenges but solved it at different time using different methods with different pros and cons.
-I find it fascinating, that's why I'm blogging about it.
+I find it fascinating that's why I'm blogging about it.

 If you don't have much experience with generic programming - read [the introduction to generic programming]({% post_url 2019-10-01-generic-programming-part-1-introduction %}).

 For every considered language we will answer the following questions:
 * How do generics work under the hood?
-* How did migration to generic happen?
+* How did the migration to generic happen?
 * [Variance]({% post_url 2019-10-01-generic-programming-part-1-introduction %}#variance)
 * Pros and Cons

-I won't compare languages in order to understand which one is better, because they all are nice!
+I won't compare languages to understand which one is better, because they all are excellent!
 My point is to show how different preconditions like language and runtime design, ecosystem, or even market competition affected the way how generics were implemented.